Trump leads on social media ahead of Republican debate

-NEW YORK (Reuters) - Ben Carson may be ahead of Donald Trump in the most recent national Republican presidential primary opinion poll but the celebrity billionaire is still the winner on social media.
+NEW YORK, Oct 27 (Reuters) - Ben Carson may be ahead of Donald Trump in the most recent national Republican presidential primary opinion poll but the celebrity billionaire is still the winner on social media.

 In the run up to Wednesday night’s third debate for Republican candidates, Trump has averaged a score of 7.3 on Thomson Reuters social media sentiment analysis index in the six weeks since the previous debate.
 Carson, meanwhile, has averaged negative 3.
 A reading above 0 signals positive sentiment.